RobertDurfee/RegularExpression/README.md

 }
 ```

-A representation of regular expression as an immutable recursive data type.
+A representation of a regular expression as an immutable recursive data type.

 #### Examples